MarissaNancy/my-portfolio/README.md

 ## Mock Up
-(![This is what my page looks like ](./src/Assets/homePg.png)) (![This is what my project page looks like ](./src/Assets/projects.png))
+(![This is what my page looks like ](./src/Assets/homePg.png)) (![This is what my project page looks like ](./src/Assets/projects.png)) Here is the link to my deployed porfolio made with react: https://marissanancy.github.io/my-portfolio/